dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 Linking to a Variable in the Glossary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To references a variable in the :ref:`METplus_glossary`, use the term role `:term:`.
+To reference a variable in the :ref:`METplus_glossary`, use the term role `:term:`.
 In the example below the variable name, USER_SCRIPT_COMMAND will be used::